ajjonesmusic/ajfinalport.github.io/DESIGN.md

 I had to make a few adjustments to the image code to get everything realigned and had to add the grid container to the body.

-The about me did not match the background color so I had to had add **background-color: red;**
+The about me did not match the background color so I had to add
+background-color: red;
 I also added text align: center; to make it centered and not left.

 Once I was happy with how the header and the about me section looked, I moved on to the hard part which was creating my image gallery.